-Today, the global push toward environmentalism may have left you with the impression that the only way to make a difference is to abandon all wall mounted boilers and return to living in caves, there are other options.
+Today, the global push toward environmentalism may have left you with the impression that the only way to make a difference is to abandon all technology and return to living in caves, but there are other options.
 While utilizing machinery is a necessary evil of running a business in the modern world it doesn't all have to be of the extremely polluting variety.
 Buying green equipment to help you run your business or purchasing goods manufactured by companies with an environmental conscience can help reduce the impact we have on our planet without increasing the impact it has on your pocketbook.

 Machinery and Its Effects on the Environment

 We've known for a long time that our machines were having a destructive effect on the world.
 Even in the 17th century Londoners could see their beloved Thames turning into a sluggish grey band.
 It's only in recent years that technology has allowed us to do something about it.
-High temperature insulation is now made with fewer chemicals.
+Many products is now made with fewer chemicals.
 Solar energy panels and wind turbines make it possible to run jackhammers and nail guns off renewable energy.
 And it's not just large operations that can afford to buy the infrastructure.
 Stores like Canadian Tire sell home kits that can power everything from dishwashers to skill saws.

 Another positive step forward by the machinery manufacturing industry is the creation of the Energy Star program.
 This program fosters the development of machinery that uses less electricity than similar older models and promotes it to the public.
 This includes household machinery like appliances and tools and has even bled over into the heavy industry world, so that things like popsicles and window weights are now made by machines that use less electricity than the ones they replaced.
 While it's not an overnight solution, every little bit helps.